What you need to consider before you delete your LinkedIn account – and how to do it.

 Thinking about deleting your LinkedIn account?
 You should consider the tradeoffs of deleting your account, including losing your connections and recommendations.

-There are a number of reasons you might want to delete your LinkedIn account – perhaps you’re frustrated with how the platform has turned into just another social network.
+There are a number of reasons you might want to delete LinkedIn – perhaps you’re frustrated with how the platform has turned into just another social network.
 Or, perhaps you find that LinkedIn hasn’t really helped you develop deeper relationships.
 We certainly understand the desire to delete LinkedIn, in fact we’re building an alternative to LinkedIn, Clay!
 However, deleting your LinkedIn account certainly has consequences.
 Before you make a final decision, there are a few key things to consider.
+This article will run you through key considerations and then help you delete LinkedIn if you would still like to.

 1. You won't be able to access your connections, messages, and more.